 Uninsured drivers can now be automatically detected by roadside cameras.
-Further to the penalties for uninsured driving (see 'Penalty table'), an offender's vehicle can now be seized by the Police, taken away and crushed.
+Further to the penalties for uninsured driving listed on page 126, an offender's vehicle can now be seized by the Police, taken away and crushed.
 Law RTA 1988, sects 165a & 165b